Educational Tax Benefits

 Yes, they qualify if you must repay the loan.
 The credit is claimed in the calendar year in which the expenses are paid, not the year in which the loan is paid.

 For additional information regarding educational credits, deductions, and benefits, see Tax Information for Parents and Students.

 Michigan Tech is required by IRS Section 1.65050S-1 to send Form 1098-T to students who were enrolled in courses for the calendar year and who had qualified tuition and required fees billed during the calendar year.
 The form is used to assist the IRS and students in determining eligibility for education-related benefits.

-You should receive a 1098-T form if you were enrolled in courses for the calendar year, had qualified tuition and required fees billed more than scholarships administered, and are not a nonresident alien.
+You should receive a 1098-T form if you were enrolled in courses for the calendar year, had qualified tuition and required fees billed more than scholarships administered, and are a US citizen.

-- You did not have any billed eligible tuition and required fees for the calendar year.
-Michigan Tech bills for the spring semester in November of the prior year.
-Therefore, if you were only enrolled during the spring semester, you may not receive one—i.e., if you graduated at the end of the spring semester, the amounts were actually billed in the prior November, so nothing was billed in this calendar year.
+- You did not have any billed eligible tuition and required fees for the calendar year (tuition, course related fees, student activity fees, and experience tech fees).
+Michigan Tech bills for the Spring semester in November of the prior year.
+Therefore, if you were only enrolled during the Spring semester, the amounts were actually billed in the prior year.

 - It may have been mailed to an old address.

 - You are a nonresident alien and therefore not eligible for the benefits.

 - You received grants, scholarships, etc. that exceeded the amounts billed for eligible tuition and required fees and therefore are not eligible.